Charley Pride, first major Black star in country music, dies at 86

 In the early 1960s, a young minor league baseball pitcher and aspiring country singer named Charley Pride had settled into a discouraging routine.
 His days were spent toiling in Helena, Mont., at a smelter operated by the Anaconda Mining Co., and he spent his free time playing for its semipro baseball team, the East Helena Smelterites.

 He stood out as an African American working in a musical genre that seldom welcomed Black voices.
-But he developed a small but enthusiastic fan base singing in singing in Montana honky tonks, which in 1962 led to his invitation to perform before a show headlined by country singers Red Sovine and Red Foley.
+But he developed a small but enthusiastic fan base singing in Montana honky tonks, which in 1962 led to his invitation to perform before a show headlined by country singers Red Sovine and Red Foley.

 After Pride sang “Heartaches By the Numbers” and “Lovesick Blues,” Sovine, a veteran performer, was struck by Pride’s magnetism and the enthusiastic response he evoked from the White audience.
 He suggested that Pride take his chances in Nashville, Tenn.